Counselor to the Secretary

-John Tahsuda III is the Interior Department’s Principal Deputy Assistant Secretary for Indian Affairs, currently exercising the authority of the Assistant Secretary.
-In the position, Tahsuda oversees “the development and interpretation of policies affecting Indian Affairs bureaus, offices and programs.”
+John Tahsuda III is the Counselor to Secretary David Bernhardt.
+He was previously the Interior Department’s Principal Deputy Assistant Secretary for Indian Affairs, exercising the authority of the Assistant Secretary.
+In that position, Tahsuda oversaw “the development and interpretation of policies affecting Indian Affairs bureaus, offices, and programs.”

 John Tahsuda III is “well known in Indian policy circles in Washington, D.C.” and has a long history of lobbying the federal government, including the Interior Department where he now works.
 A citizen of the Kiowa Tribe, Tahsuda received his Bachelors degree from Oklahoma State University in 1990 and his J.D. from Cornell Law School in 1993.
 From 1996 to 1999, Tahsuda worked as general counsel for the Oneida Indian Nation of New York, and from 1997 to 2001 he was an adjunct professor at Cornell Law School “where he taught courses on federal Indian law, policy and history.”
 From 1999 to 2001, Tahsuda, a longtime lobbyist, “served as general counsel and legislative director of the National Indian Gaming Association, the Indian gaming industry’s trade association, where he monitored legislation and policy issues affecting the organization’s 180 member tribes and assisted them in their lobbying efforts.”